-The bill amends current property tax laws in Wyoming by establishing specific assessment rates for residential real property.
+The bill amends the property tax assessment framework in Wyoming by establishing specific assessment rates for residential real property.
 It introduces a new definition for "owner occupied primary residence," which refers to residential real property where the owner resides for at least six months of the tax year.
 Additionally, it defines "residential real property" as real property improved by a dwelling designed for up to three families, including associated land owned by the property owner.
 The taxable value for residential real property, including owner-occupied primary residences, is set at nine and one-half percent (9.5%).

 Engrossed: 39-11-101, 39-13-103